julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/Building relationships/Note.md

 - Guide suggestions were not automatically treated as reducing student voice.
 - The deciding factor was sequence: whether the student had a meaningful opportunity to think or speak first.
 - Adult escalation was considered agency-preserving when the student remained informed or involved and the Guide added only the support necessary.
+- BL-093 governs what happens after voice is heard (visible action, attribution, or explained constraints; delegated decisions are never revoked post hoc).
+It does not overlap 6.2's in-meeting facilitation patterns (BL-055/056) or BL-024's think-first sequence.

 # Node 1.4 — Celebration & Recognition